 However, if your employer has agreed to exclude the contributions from your earned income, you won’t be allowed a deduction on your tax return.

-If you can take a deduction, include your contributions on Schedule 1 (Form 1040), Line 22.
-Enter the amount of your deduction and write 403(b) on the dotted line next to Schedule 1 (Form 1040), Line 22.
+If you can take a deduction, include your contributions on line 22 of the 2019 Schedule 1 (Form 1040 or 1040-SR).
+Enter the amount of your deduction and write "403(b)" on the dotted line next to line 22.

 To enter this in your TaxAct return: